mecha-org/mechanix-gui/config/mxconf/README.md

    ```

 2. Place TOML configuration files in the `schemas` directory.
 The server will automatically:
-    - Detect new TOML files
+    - Detect a new TOML file
-    - Validate them against the schema
+    - Validate them
-    - Store valid configurations in the database

 3. The server stores configurations in `~/.config/mechanix/conf/store/db` using the sled embedded database.